 American Samoa is experiencing ongoing transmission of the mosquito-borne Zika virus.
 All travellers should protect themselves from mosquito bites.
 Given possible transmission of the disease to unborn babies, and taking a very cautious approach, pregnant women should consider postponing travel to American Samoa or talk to their doctor about implications.
 See our travel bulletin on Zika virus.

 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness brochure.

 Cyclone season is between November to April when flooding, landslides and disruptions to services can occur.
 However, tropical storms and cyclones may occur in other months.
 The direction and strength of tropical cyclones can change with little warning.
-Australians should monitor the storm information available from the World Meteorological Organisation Severe Weather Information Centre, the USA National Weather Service Forecast Office (American Samoa), the Fiji Meteorological Service and the Samoa Meteorology Division.
+Australians should monitor the storm information available from the World Meteorological Organisation Severe Weather Information Centre, the USA National Weather Service Forecast Office (American Samoa), and the the Fiji Meteorological Service.